 Although Mya was best known as a dancer, she was also musically inclined.
 During her childhood, she learned to sing and play the violin.
 When her father, a professional musician, learned that his daughter could sing and was serious about a musical career, he shopped around demo tapes.
 The recordings eventually earned the attention of Haqq Islam, president of University Music.
-Impressed with Mya's audition, Islam subsequently worked out a deal with major label Interscope.
+Impressed with Mya's audition, Islam subsequently worked out a deal with major-label Interscope.

-Mya and Interscope spent the next two years working on her self-titled debut album, hiring an impressive list of collaborators that included Babyface, Diane Warren, Wyclef Jean, Missy Elliott, and Dru Hill's Sisqó and Nokio.
+Mya and Interscope spent the next year working on her self-titled debut album, hiring an impressive list of collaborators who included Babyface, Diane Warren, Wyclef Jean, Missy Elliott, and Dru Hill's Sisqó and Nokio.
 The result, released in April 1998, was a smooth R&B song cycle about love and growing up.
 The first two singles, "It's All About Me" and "Movin' On," reached the Top Five of the Billboard R&B chart and sent the album to platinum status.
-Two years later, Fear of Flying, which featured collaborations with Lisa "Left Eye" Lopes and Jadakiss, as well as a handful of tracks made with pre-fame Robin Thicke, arrived with a Top 20 placement on the Billboard 200.
+Two years later, Fear of Flying, which featured collaborations with Lisa "Left Eye" Lopes and Jadakiss, as well as a handful of tracks made with a pre-fame Robin Thicke, arrived with a Top 20 placement on the Billboard 200.
 Its biggest hit was "Case of the Ex," an early hit for emergent producer Tricky Stewart, but it was outshone early the following year by "Lady Marmalade," recorded with Lil' Kim, Christina Aguilera, and P!nk for the soundtrack of Baz Luhrmann's Moulin Rouge.
 The colorful cover of the LaBelle classic reached the top of the Billboard Hot 100 and won a 2002 Grammy Award in the category of Best Pop Collaboration with Vocals.
 Also in 2002, Mya appeared as a murderers' row prisoner in Chicago.